On the phone, beloved dog at my side (always), 1990.

 In my twenties, I worked at a cool place called The Learning Web, hooking teenagers up with apprenticeships and volunteer community service projects.

-Some of my favorite foods are watermelon, cookie dough, arugula, and ice cream.
+Some of my favorite foods are watermelon, cookie dough, arugula, avocados, and ice cream.

 I take my coffee with milk, no sugar.

-Favorite places: Australian outback, Rome, Tasmania, San Francisco, Nova Scotia, Ithaca, Durham, Montreal.
+Some favorite places: Rome, Tasmania, San Francisco, Nova Scotia, Ithaca, Durham, Montreal.

 I met my husband in college.
-We were friends for six years before we got together, and together four years before we married.
+We were friends for six years before we got together.
+We've been together for 20 years now.

 I listen to podcasts and audiobooks more than I listen to music.